Taprogge: Tube cleaning systems

 The patented process uses sponge rubber balls which are injected into the cooling water flow (1) before it enters into the condenser.
 The diameter of the cleaning balls is only slightly bigger than the nominal diameter of the condenser tubing.
 Due to their elasticity they generate a contact pressure on their way through the condenser tubes by which fouling is removed from the inner tube walls.
 At the condenser outlet a strainer (2) is installed in the connecting pipe which separates the balls from the water flow and feeds them into a DN 80 pipe.
 From there the balls are pumped back to their starting point by a 4 kW impeller pump via a DN 80 pipe.
 To inject the balls into the cycle, a pressure vessel with detachable cover is installed downstream of the pump.
 This so-called collector (3b) is equipped with a screen and a flap.
 At open flap, the balls can pass and with closed flap they remain in the collector and can be replenished or exchanged.
 The process works continuously and the tubes remain free of mud, algae, bacteria and scaling.
 The operation of the system is monitored via sight glasses and electronic measuring instruments.
 The screen surfaces are arranged on shafts with pivoted bearings and can be turned on demand to have fouling removed by the water flow.
 In this process the balls are caught in the collector.
-This time-consuming procedure is automatized (3c), gear motors (M) operate the relevant actuators.
+This time-consuming procedure is automatized (3c) meaning there is no need to close the plant for cleaning or interrupting plant processes.
+Gear motors (M) operate the relevant actuators.
 The minal diameters of the screens have been adjusted to respond to the developments in power station technology and are produced in sizes from nominal diameter 150 mm to 3600 mm.
 The cleaning ball diameters range from 14 to 30 mm and filling one collector normally requires several hundred of them.
 However, some cleaning systems can require well over a thousand cleaning balls.
 The lifetime of the cleaning balls which are produced of biodegradable natural rubber is around 4 weeks.

 A specialized technology is the production of tube cleaning systems for seawater desalination plants.
 As the heated seawater called brine has a particularly corrosive effect, excellent corrosion resistant yet heat conducting materials (like Titanium) have to be used for such systems.
 Due to the large tube diameters in the evaporators, the cleaning balls have diameters of up to 45 mm.